 All lit up and ready to rumble, this super-sized sun-soaked resort is one of Spain’s most sought-after cities.
 Home to more than 1,000 bars and pulling in an amazing five million holidaymakers a year, Benidorm is so legendary, they named a TV show after it!

 But it’s not all about after-dark shenanigans - Benidorm leads a double life with its ancient attractions and unmissable Spanish charm.
 Not quite sure what to do in Benidorm?
 You’re in luck.

-Here are ten of the top things to do in Benidorm:
+Here are nine of the top things to do in Benidorm:

 - Benidorm Old Town

 - Terra Natura

 1. Benidorm Old Town

 Benidorm’s skyline is pierced by a sea of high-rises so it’s hard to believe that an enchanting Old Town lies hidden away behind them.
 With checkered tiles, ornate archways, pastel perfect buildings and lantern-topped shopfronts, Benidorm’s Old Town is a total dark horse when it comes to complete and utter Spanish-ness.
 Yes, you’ll still see all the typical shops and cafés and there’s still the resort’s general hustle and bustle, but there’s authentic accents in every direction you look.